bentoml/BentoML/docs/source/guides/grpc.rst

   Similar to NumpyNdarray, each of the fields is a `list` of the corresponding data type.
 The list is a 1-D array, and will be then pass to ``pd.Series``.

-  Per request sent, one message should only contain **ONE** of the aforementioned fields.
+  Each request should only contain **ONE** of the aforementioned fields.

   The interaction among the above fields and ``dtype`` from ``PandasSeries`` are as follows: